 - Cardiac catheterization: This can help a doctor identify blockages in the arteries, one of the most common causes of HF.
 A doctor may check blood flow and pressure levels in the ventricles at the same time.

-- Angiotensin receptor-neprilysin inhibitors: These help reduce the risk of mortality and decrease congestion in the heart.
+- Angiotensin receptor-neprilysin inhibitors (ARNI): These help reduce the risk of mortality and decrease congestion in the heart.